darkf/darkfo/README.md

 - Some quests (a lot of the scripting works, majors quests can be completed)
 - Some party members
 - Some skills (lockpicking and repair, and some passive skills)
-- Sound (scripted sound effects, music)
+- Sound (scripted sound effects, music; not hardcoded sound effects, yet)

 Some features are more middle ground:

 - Combat works at an extremely basic level but not to a great degree (only the SMG and spear is really tested, you cannot swap ammo, etc.)
 - No equippable armor
 - The world map is rough and buggy, and on the area screens entrances are misplaced
-- Random encounters work, but not all of them are implemented
+- Random encounters work, but not all of the setups are implemented
-- Lighting is a big enigma; there is code there for it and it *almost* works, but there is a bug causing large black lines in lit tiles.
-Also, it is particularly slow, especially outside of the WebGL backend.)
+- Lighting works, but has some minor bugs and inaccuracies.
+It is also particularly slow, especially outside of the WebGL backend.
+- Saving and loading is at an alpha stage: it works to a basic degree, but is missing large features and is not tested.
+As such, consider it experimental.
 - Some animations are off, particularly related to combat

 Some features are not implemented at all:

 - Leveling up (including XP, leveling stats/skills, etc.)
-- Saving and loading
 - The PipBoy map

 and other minor features here and there.